Freedom of Information Act 2000: How the act affected access to public records

 The FOIA modernised the Public Records Act 1958.
 This act gave the public a general right to access all types of recorded information held by public authorities, much greater than was previously allowed.
 The FOIA was mainly concerned with the management and preservation of public records.

 Access to more recent records

 The FOIA reduced the 30-year rule to a 20-year rule, meaning records would be made public earlier.
 This gave the public the ability to access more recent records without sacrificing national security or personal privacy.

 Creation of the Information Commissioner's Office

 A significant part of the FOIA was the establishment of the Information Commissioner's Office (ICO).
 This office oversees the upholding of information rights in the public interest, as well as making sure the FOIA is adhered to properly.
-If you think a public body is intentionally not giving you the information you've asked for, the ICO is the agency to contact.
-They are essentially the centralized management agency for all things public records.
+If someone thinks a public body is intentionally not releasing the information they have asked for, the ICO is the agency to contact.
+They are essentially the centralised management and oversight agency for all things pertaining to public records.